Courtyards and the life within

 The working-class housing and the spacious apartments for the upper classes all made use of their inner courtyards as breathing spaces to let in light and air.

 Sometimes a courtyard would be the common space shared by two U-shaped properties joined at the back.
 This courtyard design brought about great benefits of sustainability as opposed to leaving setbacks (the space of land that is left after the construction of the building until the boundary of the plot ) on every side of the building.
 The slim piece of land on every side is almost good for nothing whereas the courtyard that meets at the juncture of two buildings provides a meeting place as opposed being a wasteland.

-Most of us could relate such an arrangement to a ‘chawl’ (a large building divided into many separate dwellings, offering cheap, basic accommodation to laborers) or the courtyard of a Haveli (traditional mansion or townhouse of India) that opens into the other living quarters.
+Most of us could relate such an arrangement to a ‘chawl’ (a large building divided into many separate dwellings, offering cheap, basic accommodation to labourers) or the courtyard of a Haveli (traditional mansion or townhouse of India) that opens into the other living quarters.